stasikvictoria/Human-Image-Segmentation-with-DeepLabV3Plus-in-TensorFlow/new_data/README.md

 # new_data
 This folder contains the augmenated data.
+You have to run data.py to generate it.